Fleur De Lis Abdominoplasty

 What To Expect During Your Consultation?

 The success of the consultation depends on your openness and honesty in relation to what troubles you and your expectations of surgery.
 You will be asked questions about your health, desires and lifestyle.
 Different operations can be tailored to your needs and the potential outcomes and the risks and complications will be discussed with you.
 The operation removes excess tissue from the upper and lower abdominal area and needs to be tailored to the individual.
-It also helps to marrow the waist and addressed the excess tissue in the flanks.
+It also helps to narrow the waist and addresses the excess tissue in the flanks.
 A fleur de lis abdominoplasty can be tailored to each individual and can be combined with liposuction and other rejuvenation procedures such as breast rejuvenation.
 It involves abdominal skin removal and tightening of the abdominal muscles.
-A consultation regarding the risks and limitations of surgery will help you to choose a procedure that will meet with your expectations.
+A consultation regarding the risks and limitations of surgery will help you to choose a procedure that will meet your expectations.

 Preparing For Fleur De Lis Abdominoplasty Surgery

 This is a procedure that is performed under general anaesthetic.
-Your health is a prime importance and any cosmetic surgery should be postponed if you are unwell for any reason.
+Your health is of prime importance and any cosmetic surgery should be postponed if you are unwell for any reason.
 It is important that if anything changes with your health that you make contact with us.
 You should ideally stop smoking 6 weeks prior to surgery and stop taking aspirin, anti-inflammatory drugs and herbal supplements before surgery.
 You may need preoperative tests prior to surgery, which we will arrange if required.

 You will generally experience abdominal discomfort following the surgery and should aim to be off work for at least 2 weeks depending on the type of work you do.
 Often it can take 4 weeks to recover from a fleur de lis abdominoplasty and occasionally there can be healing issues at the join of the vertical and horizontal scar.